ynunokawa/L.esri.WebMap/README.md

 ## Development Instructions

 1. [Fork and clone](https://help.github.com/articles/fork-a-repo/) L.esri.WebMap
-- `cd` into the `L.esri.WebMap` folder
+2. `cd` into the `L.esri.WebMap` folder
-- Install the dependencies with `npm install`
+3. Install the dependencies with `npm install`
-- Run `npm start` from the command line.
+4. Run `npm start` from the command line.
 This will compile minified source in a brand new dist directory, launch a tiny webserver and begin watching the raw source for changes
+5. Run `npm lint` to improve the code that you have added or updated
-- Make your changes and create a [pull request](https://help.github.com/articles/creating-a-pull-request/)
+6. Make your changes and create a [pull request](https://help.github.com/articles/creating-a-pull-request/)

 ## Limitations